 In addition to our geographically-based branches, NYC-DSA has a handful of campaign working groups that are coordinating NYC-DSA's work on specific issues.
 All members are encouraged to join a working group.

-The Climate Justice Working Group is concerned with building an environmentalism for the working class.
+The Ecosocialist Working Group is concerned with building an environmentalism for the working class.
 We work with coalitions fighting for legislation that seek to push the boundaries of traditional environmentalism and climate politics beyond the narrow focus on the environment as a separate sphere from human social life.
 We are currently working with a coalition of labor unions, community groups, and grassroots climate activists called NY Renews to ensure that New York state passes the most progressive climate legislation in the country in 2017.
 We are also engaged in a number of research and writing projects on local and statewide policy and organizing that will help guide our future work.

 The Electoral Working Groups are focused on recruiting and supporting socialist candidates for local office.
 It also is developing educational resources that explain how local and state government work, so that socialists can be better equipped to participate in elections, and building a field program so DSA can effectively support our endorsed candidates.
 The Electoral Working Groups meet in boroughs.